univention/univention-corporate-server/doc/manual/appendix/variables.rst

    For more information, see :ref:`ad-connector-groups`.

-.. envvar:: connector/ad/mapping/user/ignorefilter

-   Defines a filter for usernames so that the AD Connector excepts matching users from the synchronization.
-For more information, see :ref:`ad-connector-details-on-preconfigured-synchronization`:

-.. envvar:: connector/ad/mapping/user/ignorelist

-   Configures a list of usernames that the AD Connector excludes from synchronization.
-For more information, see :ref:`ad-connector-details-on-preconfigured-synchronization`.

 .. envvar:: connector/ad/poll/sleep

    Configures the interval to poll for changes in the AD domain.
 The default is